Movie News

 “Live And Die In East LA” Is 100% Fresh On Rotten Tomatoes And Touches Lives

 Korosi says, “Growing up in a war, I found salvation in watching American movies.
 From early on, I knew I wanted to be a filmmaker.
-But since my family had no connections or money, I had to figure out how to come to the United States.
-When I learned that U.S. universities offer full scholarships for prospective student-athletes, I became a runner.
-I never liked running, but I understood to become a filmmaker, I had to become a runner first.
+But since my family had no connections and no money, I had to figure out a way to come to the United States.
+When I learned that U.S. universities are offering full scholarships for prospective student-athletes, I decided to become a runner.
+I never liked running, but I understood to become a filmmaker, I have to become a runner first.
 Fast forward to the present, and my first feature film is distributed and sold to more than twenty countries worldwide.
-It was mind-blowing when the film achieved a 100% fresh score on Rotten Tomatoes.
+It was mind-blowing when the film achieved a 100% fresh score on Rotten Tomatoes.”

 “One of the most rewarding moments during this journey of the making ‘Live and Die in East LA’ was when the mother of one of the young actors in the film approached me and said, ‘You kept my son out of situations where he could have ended up in a gang; you saved his life.’
 Hearing her words, the feeling was priceless.
 It is moments like this that make us do what we do.”

-Check out the intense, violent, poignant film on Amazon Prime and Vudu.
+Check out the intense, violent, poignant film, available now on Amazon Prime and Vudu.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.